coco-team/benchmarks/README.md

 # Benchmarks

-This repo contains different set of Lustre, Simulink and Statflow benchmarks.
+This repo contains different set of Lustre, Simulink and Statfelow benchmarks.